andaluzcoin/andaluzcoin/doc/tracing.md

 ### With `readelf`

-The `readelf` tool can be used to display the USDT tracepoints in Bitcoin Core.
+The `readelf` tool can be used to display the USDT tracepoints in AndaluzCoin Core.
 Look for the notes with the description `NT_STAPSDT`.

 ```